ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 A call that was blocky and juddery for four minutes produced a low score and an empty issue list.

-`PixelatedVideoDetector` and `ChoppyVideoDetector` are those conditions promoted to first-class findings.
+`PixelatedVideoDetector` and `InboundVideoFlowStateDetector` are those conditions promoted to first-class findings.
 What the promotion bought is the whole issue lifecycle: a `raisedAt`, a `durationInMs` at resolution, a payload carrying the evidence as it stood when the episode opened, a monitor event an application can act on